Wayne Hightower: College

-In 1960, Hightower said he was considering joining a Amateur Athletic Union team at the conclusion of his college career instead of signing with a professional club.
+In 1960, Hightower said he was considering joining an Amateur Athletic Union team at the conclusion of his college career instead of signing with a professional club.
 The Buchan Bakers of Seattle, Washington, reached out to Hightower and asked him to commit to joining their team.
 Hightower stated he had interest in joining the Phillips 66ers of Bartlesville, Oklahoma, but thought it was a longshot due to his race.
 In the summer of the 1960, Hightower served as a councilor at Camp Canadensis where Neil Johnston and Jack Ramsay were running a youth basketball camp.

 Throughout his college basketball career, Hightower wore one high-top shoe on his right foot and one low-top on his left foot.
 The right show was a size 13 and the left shoe was a size 131/2.
 Around the University of Kansas campus, Hightower was known as being interested in fashion and he regularly drove a white convertible with his initials, W. H., on the trunk.
 People referred to Hightower as "The Dragon", but he stated he did not know why people called him that.
 According to Hightower, his social life was non-existent as none of the Kansas fraternities wanted African Americans at their parties.
 Despite that, Hightower said he was not subject to racial segregation when the team traveled.
 Only once, when the team was in North Carolina, did he get denied service at a hotel.
 In response, the entire team left the hotel and opted to stay at the University of North Carolina at Chapel Hill infirmary.

 On March 11, 1961, Hightower was ejected from a game against the Missouri Tigers after getting into a fist fight with Tigers player Charley Henke and several spectators.
 Henke was also ejected from the game.
 He was the third junior in Big Eight Conference history to score 1,000 career points, the others being Wilt Chamberlain and Clyde Lovellette.
 At the conclusion of his junior season, Hightower averaged 20.7 points per game and 11.6 rebounds in 25 games played.
 Before his senior season, Hightower announced he was leaving the University of Kansas and moving back home to Philadelphia, Pennsylvania to financially support his mother, two brothers and sister.
 The Associated Press reported that Hightower would have been ineligible to play basketball during his senior season due to his poor grades.
 He finished his varsity career at Kansas with 1,128 total points scored and 573 rebounds in 53 games.